LFilipePacheco/greenhouse-detection-unet/README.md

 The 2025 pilot produced too many false positives (asphalt roads, rooftops), requiring extensive manual cleaning.
 Rather than patch it, the 2026 campaign diagnosed the root causes and rebuilt the pipeline.
-Four defects were found, in order of impact:
+The two most impactful defects were:

 1. **Inconsistent normalisation between training and inference** — the dominant cause of false positives.
 Training normalised by `/255`; inference stretched